-We Aggressively Represent Victims of Medical Negligence
+We Aggressively Represent Victims of Hospital and Nursing Home Negligence

 If you or someone you know has spent an extended amount of time in a horizontal position or in a wheelchair, you might have heard the term bedsores or pressure ulcers.
 Bedsores occur when there is pressure to the same area of skin for an extended amount of time, damaging layers of the skin and soft tissue.
-Treatment for bedsores varies depending on the stage of the damage.

 Anyone who has developed bedsores while in the care of a healthcare professional should speak to an attorney as soon as possible, regardless of their severity.
 Bedsores are typically a sign of neglect, and victims are often able to recover significant compensation for their injuries.

-Treatment for stage 2: The second stage of bedsores is usually identified by an open wound than extends before the surface layer of the skin.
+The second stage of bedsores is usually identified by an open wound than extends before the surface layer of the skin.
 At stage two, treatment is often advised to clean and dress the wound to avoid infection.
 Reducing pressure to the damaged area is important as well to speed up healing.

-Treatment for stage 4: Stage four of a bedsore is very serious.
+Stage four of a bedsore is very serious.
 At this point, the sore is typically an unattended open wound that is often infected.
 Treatment at this stage often requires surgery to fix or minimize the lasting damage.
 At this stage, bedsores can take months or even years to fully heal.